Deptford Dockyard: After closure

+Foreign Cattle Market

 The rest of the area (amounting to about 30 acres) was bought by a Mr T. P. Austin for £70,000 in March 1869; he then 'almost immediately' re-sold 21 acres to the City of London Corporation for £91,500 (Austin was discovered to be the brother-in-law of the Solicitor to the Admiralty, and questions were asked in Parliament regarding the propriety of these transactions).
 The site was swiftly converted to become the Corporation of London's Foreign Cattle Market (providing space for the sale and slaughter of imported livestock, in accordance with the terms of the Contagious Diseases (Animals) Act, 1869).
 The old slips and docks were filled in and paved over, and the sheds covering them were joined and fitted up with animal pens, enough to accommodate 4,000 cattle and 12,000 sheep (with room, if required, for thousands more animals outside).
 Numerous slaughterhouses were set up, filling most of the ground floor area of the Quadrangle Storehouse and adjacent buildings.
 The Market opened for use on 28 December 1871.
 A later periodical described how "Deptford Dockyard, dismantled and degraded from its olden service to the Navy, has just been converted into a foreign cattle market and a shambles."